OSDG-IIITH/gsoc-resources/slides.md

 # Getting Started with Open Source

-If you’re new to open source:
+If you're new to open source:
 - **Contribute to Small Issues**: Start with “good first issue” labels.
-- **Read Documentation**: Understand the organization’s guidelines and contribution workflow.
+- **Read Documentation**: Understand the organization's guidelines and contribution workflow.
-- **Ask for Help**: Most open-source communities are supportive; don’t hesitate to reach out on forums or chats.
+- **Ask for Help**: Most open-source communities are supportive; don't hesitate to reach out on forums or chats.

 ---